AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/headless-journey/getting-started.md

 * Understand the basics of AEM's headless features.
 * Know the prerequisites for using AEM's headless features.
-* Be able to determine your integration level.
+* Be aware of AEM's headless integration levels.
-* Be able to define your project in terms of scope and the chosen integration level.
+* Be able to define your project in terms of scope.

 ## AEM Basics {#aem-basics}